Civil Compromise for a Criminal Offense

 Pursuing a Civil Compromise

-A criminal defendant can pursue a civil compromise by appealing directly to the victim or by talking to the prosecutor (which should be done via the defendant's attorney).
-No matter which way you approach a civil compromise, it must be handled delicately to avoid further problems.
+Someone charged with a crime can pursue a civil compromise by appealing directly to the victim or by talking to the prosecutor (either of which should be done through a defense attorney) No matter which way you approach a civil compromise, it must be handled delicately to avoid further problems.
 Similarly, a victim who seeks compromise may raise the issue with the prosecutor.
 But victims, too, must take care.
 Someone who fails to follow the law could be arrested for compounding a crime (failing to report a crime or hampering a criminal prosecution in exchange for money), or extortion.

 The Value of Legal Assistance